Harbdulahi/Super-Store-Dashboard-Excel-Dax-Power-Query-And-Pivot-/README.md

 # Superstore Sales Performance Dashboard (Excel)

 ## Overview
 This project analyzes Superstore sales data using Microsoft Excel to track revenue, profit, quantity sold, customer distribution, and geographical performance.
 The dashboard is designed to give a fast, executive-level view of business performance across time, product categories, and U.S. states.

-The analysis is descriptive and diagnostic.
-No predictive modeling or machine learning is used.

 ---